bericyb/exarlab-website/content/blog/rusty.md

     Javascript, Python, or GoLang have memory management abstracted away from you.

-    C, C++ have the programmer manage memory.
+    C and C++ have the programmer manage memory.

     Rust has the ownership system which is enforced by the complier.
+This means the programmer manages the memory, but the compiler won't let you be a bad programmer.
 More info [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)

 2. Rust's standard library is (really) small.

     I was often frustrated when something simple that I wanted to do in Rust needed me to bring in a library.
 How am I supposed to know that so crate called "Anyhow" is the go-to error type.
 And I need some kind of runtime called "Tokio"?
 WTF?

     It's ok.
-There is a reason why it is this way explained pretty well [here](https://blog.nindalf.com/posts/rust-stdlib/)
+There is a reason why it is this way explained well [here](https://blog.nindalf.com/posts/rust-stdlib/)

-    Getting involved in conversations about Rust greatly helps in this area.
+    Getting involved in conversations about Rust greatly helps in navigating the problem of what packages to use.
 [Blessed.rs](https://blessed.rs/crates) is a great resource.

     It can be hard to know what crates to use, when and how, but that's part of learning Rust.
 Be adventurous and explore libraries.
 Don't fear library lock-in.

-3. Rust has Macros.
+3. Rust uses Macros pretty extensively.

     Macros are a form of metaprogramming.
 A way to make code write code.